qiubix/DCL_BayesNetwork/test/test_cases.md

 - should modify only one cell

 3. OctreeNode
++ should init node
-  - should set id
+- should copy node
 - should get number of children

 -> leaf
   - should return point indices
+  - should set id

 -> branch
+  - should set id
   - should check whether node has only one child
   - should check whether node is branch node

+- should set id